azral1962/min-book/src/lib.typ

 /**
  * = Additional Commands
  *
- * As said before, this package does not requires any new syntax nor commands to
- * write a complete book.
-But, well... it does offers some additional commands.
- * These are completely optional and exists only to facilitate the book writing
+ * These commands are provided as a wa6 to access some fancy book features that
+ * cannot be implemented by re-working and adapting existing Typst elements.
+They
- * process; it is perfectly possible to write an entire book without them.
+ * are completely optional and is perfectly possible to write an entire book.
 **/